priezz/linkedin-email-extractor/README.md

 # linkedin-email-extractor

+### A node web scraper to extract your linkedin connection emails

-Works with redesigned LinkedIn only.
+**Note**: Works with redesigned LinkedIn only.

 Thanks to [FutoRicky](https://github.com/FutoRicky/linkedin-email-extractor), [anhuin69](https://github.com/anhuin69/linkedin-email-extractor) and [reard96](https://github.com/reard96/linkedin-email-extractor
 ) for the initial code.
 I have completely rewrote it thought.

-_Note: After cycling through ~150-200 contacts, it appears that the email addresses begin to populate with your most recent contact's email...I believe that this is LinkedIn trying to prevent bots.
+**Note**: _After cycling through ~150-200 contacts, it appears that the email addresses begin to populate with your most recent contact's email...I believe that this is LinkedIn trying to prevent bots.
 Re-starting the script when this happens takes care of the problem.
 Of course, this is for eductational use only!_

-### A node web scraper to extract your linkedin connection emails
-*Currently not being maintained, but open to Pull Requests.*

 ## Important Note
 Scraping data off of LinkedIn is against their [User Agreement](https://www.linkedin.com/legal/user-agreement).
 This is purely intended for educational purposes.